|UPDATED SEPT. 22, 2018|

 BRING YOUR PETS TODAY!

 Justin Rudd’s nonprofit Community Action Team (CAT) invites the public to bring their pets to the annual, free interfaith pet blessing at the beach (1 Granada Ave., 90803) at sunset on Sun., Oct.
 16, 2016, 5:45 p.m.
-We usually have farm animals, including ponies, alpaca, llama, goats, sheep, bunnies, ducks, and horses there, too (to be confirmed).
+Special guests include a mini cow, pony, alpaca, goats, sheep, bunnies, and ducks.
 The event is sponsored by Justin Rudd's nonprofit Community Action Team (CAT) and Haute Dogs.

 DATE: Sun., Oct.
 14, 2018